KempnerInstitute/boltz/kempner_workflow/protein_fold_cpu/README.md

-# Protein Folding on CPU — Kempner Workflow
+# Protein Folding on CPU

 This directory provides an example workflow for running **Boltz-based protein folding using CPU-only resources**.
 It is designed for environments without GPU access, offering reproducible and accessible protein structure prediction.